 - Need Help Getting A Life Insurance Policy?

 What Is No Medical Exam Life Insurance?

-No exam life insurance policies do not need a physical to qualify for coverage.
-These types of policies are developed to provide convenience to healthy applicants only.
+Most life insurance policies require some medical underwriting.
+However, no exam life insurance policies do not need a physical to qualify for coverage.
+These types of policies are developed to provide convenience to healthy applicants wanting death benefits only.

 With a life insurance medical exam, you must get your weight and height checked.
-You must also give blood and urine samples.
+It would be best if you also gave blood and urine samples.
 Your blood pressure should be checked too.
 Other things might happen, such as an electrocardiogram test to see if you can buy insurance.
 Insurance companies use the results to decide if you can have life insurance.